instance01/MinigamesAPI/README.md

 - Arenasystem
-- Customizable Messages
+- Customizable messages
 - Different minigame types
 - VIP Arenas
-- Economy and item rewards
+- Economy, command and item rewards
 - Overall Customization/Attributes like player counts, countdowns, spawns, etc.
 - Signs and corresponding Arena states
 - Map regeneration mechanisms
-- Kits/Classes
+- Kits/Classes and Classesmenu
-- Arcade System
+- Arcade system
 - MySQL/SQLite support
 - Moar stuff :D

 Oh and of course a bunch of [premade Minigames and examples](https://github.com/MC-Minigames/).
+See the [wiki](https://github.com/instance01/MinigamesAPI/wiki) for more information on API usage.

 Downloads
 ---------

-Development Files can be found [here](https://drone.io/github.com/instance01/MinigamesAPI/files), the original and sources jars won't work though (use the one in the mid).
+Development Files can be found [here](https://drone.io/github.com/instance01/MinigamesAPI/files), use the release in the mid.